MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 1. **Sign in to the Workday Portal**
     1. **Sign in**
-    1. Search for "Create Custom Report"
+    1. Search for the task "Create Custom Report"
 2. Configure the report parameters
-    1. Name the report "Viva Learning Users Report".
+    1. Name the report "Viva Learning Catalog Report".
 The report name must match this string.
+    1. Indicate report type as "Advanced."
     1. Check "Enable as Web service"
     1. Check "Optimized for performance"
-    1. In the "Data source," go to "All" and select "Workers for HCM reporting."
+    1. In the "Data source," go to "All" and select "Learning Content."
 Select **OK**.

-3. Add report **Fields**.
+1. Add report **Fields**.

+Once you select OK, “Data Source” automatically takes the value “Learning Content”.
+For the “Data Source Filter” field, remove any existing value and add “Manageable Learning Content”.
+You can copy this value and paste in the field directly.

-    1. Add the fields in "Columns":
+    1. Add the fields in "Columns":Note that you'll see three objects for field “rating”, select the one with a hash (#) icon next to it.

     | Business Object | Field | Column Heading Override | Column Heading Override XML Alias |
     |  - | - | - | - |